Publishing and Editing Minor

 ENGL:540 Internship.
 Functions as an intermediate focused subject course.
-Working with the Career Center’s list of internships available in publishing or editing either on-campus (i.e. the S.U.
-Press, Modern Language Studies, and student literary publications) or off-campus, and taking advantage of internship opportunities available through the Washington Semester Program, students choose an internship that speaks to their specific interests and abilities.
+Working with the Career Center’s list of internships available in publishing or editing either on-campus (i.e. Modern Language Studies and student literary publications) or off-campus, and taking advantage of internship opportunities available through the Washington Semester Program, students choose an internship that speaks to their specific interests and abilities.
 2 SH.

 ENGL:388 Publishing: Entertainment, Art, Politics, Ethics.
 Functions like a capstone for the minor.
 This course analyzes changes and continuities in the cultural role of publishing from the beginning of mass printing to the current day, especially regarding the linked roles of literary criticism and political activism.
 Prerequisites: Successful completion of ENGL:100 and 4 semester hours in any ENGL:200 level course, or instructor permission.
 4 SH.
 Central Curriculum: Ethics Intensive.